Gradual smoothing: strong hypercontractivity and logarithmic Sobolev inequalities: Hypercontractivity and logarithmic Sobolev inequalities

 for some continuous positive function~$h:[p,\infty) \to \RR$.
 If~$q(t)$ blows up at~$t = t_\infty < \infty$ then the~$p$--logarithmic Sobolev inequalities~\eqref{eq:entropy-ineq} are satisfied for any~$p\geq 2$ and~$D(p) = \frac{p^2}{h(p)}$ verifying

 Reciprocally, under the hypotheses of~\Cref{re:logtohyper}, the operator~$\mathcal{L}$ is strongly~$p$--hypercontractive for this~$t_\infty$. \end{Proposition} \begin{proof} The function~$q$ solution of the ODE satisfies the conditions of~\Cref{re:hypertolog}.
-Condition~\eqref{eq:explosioncondition} is nothing but Osgood's blow-up condition for the Cauchy problem associated to~$q$, written in terms of~$D$ instead of~$h$. \end{proof}
+Condition~\eqref{eq:explosioncondition} is nothing but the standard blow-up condition for ODEs (also known as Osgood's condition) written in terms of~$D$ instead of~$h$. \end{proof}

 This result characterizes strong~$p$--hypercontractivity under the mild hypothesis that the function~$q$ appearing in the definition of~$p$--hypercontractivity~\eqref{def:hypercontractive} comes from an autonomous ODE.
 Notice that for the integral condition~\eqref{re:logtostronghyper}, only the behaviour as~$p\to\infty$ of~$D(p)$ matters.
 Adding the same integral condition but for~$C(p)$ instead allows us to prove the eventual ultracontractivity of the operator.